dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 * Zuhlke Engineering, [zuehlke.com](https://www.zuehlke.com), M2 3AW
 <!--* Liquidated HUMAN, [human.software](https://human.software), M1 6HS-->

+## But wait, there's more!

-If you are interested in more Manchester based employers, other place you can look are
+If you are interested in more Manchester based employers, other place you can look are incubators, co-working spaces, science parks and local trade bodies such as:

 * Manchester Technology Centre [mspl.co.uk/campuses/manchester-technology-centre/](https://mspl.co.uk/campuses/manchester-technology-centre/)
 * The Landing, [thelanding.org.uk](http://www.thelanding.org.uk), M50 2ST (lots of startups under one roof)